 - As you knead, the dough will absorb the butter and it will eventually become very smooth and easier to work with.

 - When the dough becomes smooth, start banging the dough onto the counter and fold it over away from you.
-This helps develop gluten (elasticity).
-Bang the dough, turn it 90 degree, and “punch” it, using the lower part of your palm.
+This helps develop the gluten (elasticity).
+Bang the dough, turn it 90 degrees, and “punch” it, using the lower part of your palm.
 Continue this process for 10 minutes or until the dough is smooth, supple, and silky.
 Tip: Don’t let go of the dough when you are banging onto the counter.
 Don’t let it rest for too long between turns.

 - Near the end, pull the end of your dough with your thumb and fingers.
-Keep spreading the dough with your fingers, stretching the dough into thin translucent membrane.
-This test is called Windowpane Test to see if the dough's gluten has been developed enough.
+Keep spreading the dough with your fingers, stretching the dough into the thin translucent membrane.
+This test is called "windowpane."
+Test to see if the dough's gluten has been developed enough.
 Your dough is now ready to rise.
 If the dough tears, the gluten isn’t quite ready yet.
 Knead the dough for another 2 minutes and test again.